How to leverage Artificial Intelligence to write interpreting practice speeches

 The next frontier: Text to speech with AI-generated speeches

-Text-to-speech is built into the Google Bard interface.
-Ask Bard to write a speech, then click the Play button in the right-hand corner above its response to have Bard read it out.
+Text-to-speech is built into the Google Gemini interface.
+Ask Gemini to write a speech, then click the Play button in the right-hand corner above its response to have Gemini read it out.

 Click the button again to pause the speech.